Ewager1/Budget-Tracker-PWA/README.md

 # Budget-Tracker-PWA

-A budget tracker that caches data and will work offline
+## Description

+A budget tracker that utilizes service workers and indexxed DB to work offline.
+When the user goes offline, a cached version of the site is rendered and indexxedDB holds any changes.
+When the user comes back online, the data from indexxed DB updated to the database seemlessly.